Skip to main content

 It's best practice to use pre-built solutions whenever possible.
 This approach makes your DAGs more robust by reducing custom code and standardizing notifications across different Airflow environments.

-If you want to deliver alerts to email, use email notifications for task failures or retries and the SmtpNotifier for other events such as successful task runs.
+If you want to deliver alerts to email, use the SMTP Provider and the SmtpNotifier for other events such as successful task runs.

 If a notifier class exists for your use case, you should always use these methods instead of a custom callback.
 See the Airflow documentation for an up-to-date list of available Notifiers and the Apprise wiki for a list of services the Apprise notifier can connect to.